 - Legislative Assemblies of the Union Territories of Delhi and Puducherry

-- Value of the vote of an MLA is given below:
+- The value of the vote of an MLA is given below:

-- Value of the vote of MP is given below:
+- The value of the vote of an MP is given below:

 To know who has been the Indian President, IAS aspirants can check the list of Presidents of India in the linked article.

 Who does not take part in the President’s elections?